marvinborner/calm/readme.md

 ## Research

-Interesting/relevant research in no particular order:
+The base of this project is the RKNL\[0\] abstract machine.
+Other interesting/relevant research in no particular order:

 0. Biernacka, M., Charatonik, W., & Drab, T. (2022).
 A simple and efficient implementation of strong call by need by an abstract